 One way to increase the use of an app and bring a return on the app investment is to make it available and convenient the moment a customer enters a physical store, extending its scope to local offers, advice and assistance.

 Despite an industry slowdown worldwide, still today, nine out of ten dollars are spent in-store.
-Most significantly, digital interactions influence 56 cents of every dollar spent in physical outlets 3.
+Most significantly, digital interactions influence 56 cents of every dollar spent in physical outlets.

-The lucrative opportunity to bring more customers online is enticing, however, they are now more demanding.
-Stores have to be more exciting, offer more rewards, simplify the checkout process and boost customer service .
+The opportunity to bring more customers online is enticing for traditional retailer, however, customers are now more demanding.
+Retailers have to be more exciting, offer more rewards, simplify the checkout process and boost customer service.

 Moreover, integrating an online business with a brick-and-mortar one is a massive undertaking.
 And yet, a recent survey of 205 USA retailers between 2017 and 2018 showed as follows:

-The full integration of retail, wholesale and distribution makes it unified commerce, the main elements of a which, as seen by the customer, are:
+The full integration of retail, wholesale and distribution creates unified commerce, the main elements of a which, as seen by the customer, are:

-Mobile check-in can serve as a pathway to unification, and can be carried out in four main ways:
+Mobile check-in can serve as a pathway to unified commerce, and can be carried out in four main ways:

 Indoor positioning technology in retail stores are reference point systems with media from WiFi to radio waves to smartphone sensors, and some combining multiples thereof.